Asian Art Outpost

 ji hi

-Can also be defined as clemency or lenience and sometimes the act of giving charity.
+Besides the title above, 慈悲 can also be defined as clemency or lenience and sometimes the act of giving charity.

 This Chinese/Japanese Buddhist term is the equivalent of Metta Karuna from Pali or Maitri Karuna from Sanskrit.

-See Also...
-Benevolence
+See Also: Benevolence

 Buddhist Monk